Covid booster doses to be offered to over 40s

 "Our proactive monitoring of the safety of booster doses does not raise any new concerns."

-The amount of protective given by the vaccines does fall after the second the dose.
+The amount of protective given by the vaccines does fall after the second the dose with time.

 Prof Neil Ferguson said there was "no reason" not to give boosters to younger age groups and it "could make quite a big difference to driving down transmission to low levels".

-Children - aged 16 and 17 - have only been offered one dose of a Covid vaccine so far.
+Young people - aged 16 and 17 - have only been offered one dose of a Covid vaccine so far.
 They will now get a second dose - at least 12 weeks after their first.

 Follow James on Twitter